 Yes, for the Prarambhik, Bhushan, Visharad, Bhaskar, Churamani examinations, Nivedita Joshi will provide preparation lessons.

-Prachin Kala Kendra established in 1956, Pracheen Kala Kendra is one of the oldest, premier and prestigious organizations of India dedicated to promotion, preservation and dissemination of Indian Classical arts.
+Prachin Kala Kendra was established in 1956, Pracheen Kala Kendra is one of the oldest, premier and prestigious organisations of India dedicated to promotion, preservation and dissemination of Indian Classical arts.
 At present , Pracheen Kala Kendra is a well known institution imparting quality education and training under ancient Gurukul parampara in the subjects of Indian Classical Music including Carnatic Music (Vocal & Instrumental), Classical Dances (e.g. Kathak, Bharatnatyam, Odissi Dance, etc.) and Fine Arts (Painting) and conducting examinations in the field of performing and visual arts for the last 60 years.

 Kathak has three different styles such as Jaipur, Lucknow and Benaras.
 Each tradition has a unique way of dance presentation.
 We recommend the students with previous learning experiences to have some Kathak sessions with Nivedita Joshi to know and understand about further training sessions.
 Considering the students with previous learning experience its easy for them to progress faster than others with consistency and regular individual practice.